prcutler/stoneopen/wp-content/plugins/events-made-easy/readme.txt

 1. Upload the `events-made-easy` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add events list or calendars following the instructions in the Usage section.

-== Upgrade from the older Events Manager plugin ==
+== Upgrade from the older Events Manager Extended plugin ==

-Events Made Easy is completely backwards compatible with the old data from Events Manager 2.2.2.
+Events Made Easy is completely backwards compatible with the old data from Events Manager Extended.
 Just deactivate the old plugin, remove the files if you want, and proceed with the Events Made Easy installation as usual.
 Events Made Easy takes care of your events database migration automatically.
-Again my note of warning: Events Made Easy (EME) is a fork (NOT an extension) of the older Events Manager (EM) version 2.2.2 (April 2010).
-After months, the original plugin came back to life with a new codebase, but I added so much features already that it is very hard to go back to being one plugin.
-Read here for the differences since 2.2.2: http://www.e-dynamics.be/wordpress/?page_id=2

 == Usage ==